 For most Americans living in poverty,

-the American Dream has become a grotesque joke.
+the American Dream has become a grotesque joke, even if most

 Their upward mobility proves that “the Dream” need

-and those in power should use Salt Lake as a
+should use Salt Lake City as a prototype

 Donald Trump 2017

 “Make America Great Again!”